 This tiny diving duck is another one of my favorite waterfowl species.
 With a close view, the iridescent black on the head of the bufflehead is extremely striking!

-This beautiful duck might look like it would stand out, but when it hides right along the shore, it can be difficult to spot.
-This species, and the bufflehead above, both nest in trees, unlike the other featured ducks that are all ground nesters.
+Like other types of ducks I’ve mentioned, the male hooded merganser is much flashier than the female.
+This beautiful duck might look like it would stand out, but when it hides right along the shore it can be difficult to spot.
+This species and the bufflehead both nest in trees.